sortiz4/whoisit/README.md

 # Whoisit
-Whoisit is a completely free and open source WHOIS client for Android with the goal of providing a more private domain name searching experience.
+Whoisit is a completely free and open source WHOIS client for Android that provides a more private domain name searching experience.
 All queries are sent directly to the most appropriate WHOIS server and no one else.

 Whoisit is available on the [Google Play Store][1].